School Committee - October 11, 2023

 What opportunities are available?

-So there won't be significant changes in the program study.
+So there won't be significant changes in the program of studies.

-So therefore, you actually get, for the most part, the complete suggested changes in the program that Mr. Palmer and Ms.
+So therefore you actually get for the most part, the complete, uh, suggested, uh, changes in the program that Mr. Palmer and Ms. Keenan will present.

 Well, Mr. Palmer, do you want me to share the presentation?